 Don’t let pupper sniff around the dessert table.
 Chocolate is an obvious no-no, but also be on the lookout for any sweets prepared with xylitol, which is deadly to dogs.

 What’s your dog thankful for this year?
-Woof at us in the comments and tag us with #SidewalkDog to share your holiday traditions!
+Woof at us in the comments and tag @SidewalkDog to share your holiday traditions!

 Featured photo: Charles Deluvio